TKabakov/React/README.md

 # React
 # My React apps
-# In this repository I put my exercises in basic and advanced React
+# In this repository I put my exercises in React.